AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 String relativeResourceValue = properties.get("relative/propertyName", "Default value");
 ```

-In this case, the AEM object may have to be converted into a Sling Resource to efficiently locate the desired property or sub-resource.
+In this case, the AEM object may have to be converted into a [!DNL Sling] [!DNL Resource] to efficiently locate the desired property or sub-resource.

-#### AEM Page to Sling Resource
+#### AEM Page to [!DNL Sling] [!DNL Resource]

 ```java
 Resource resource = page.adaptTo(Resource.class);
 ```

-#### AEM Asset to Sling Resource
+#### AEM Asset to [!DNL Sling] [!DNL Resource]

 ```java
 Resource resource = asset.adaptTo(Resource.class);
 ```

-### Write properties using Sling's ModifiableValueMap
+### Write properties using [!DNL Sling]'s ModifiableValueMap

-Use Sling's [ModifiableValueMap](https://sling.apache.org/apidocs/sling10/org/apache/sling/api/resource/ModifiableValueMap.html) to write properties to nodes.
+Use [!DNL Sling]'s [ModifiableValueMap](https://sling.apache.org/apidocs/sling10/org/apache/sling/api/resource/ModifiableValueMap.html) to write properties to nodes.
 This can only write to the immediate node (relative property paths are not supported).

 Note the call  to `.adaptTo(ModifiableValueMap.class)` requires write permissions to the resource, else it will return null.